karakasis/Path-of-Leveling/README.md

  - Support for more resolutions, and/or custom sized overlays
  - Find a more suitable way to place the overlays

-If you have a suggestion start an issue.
+If you have a suggestion I encourage you start an issue.

 ## Changelog in v0.5
 New in this release: